 Hint: < 10% of response time

-Look for all the configured work processes are in Waiting or Running state.
+• Using transaction code SM50, look for all the configured work processes are in Waiting or Running state.
 If all the wotk processes are running state, then increase the number of Dialog work processes.

-• DB calls – Number of parsed accesses to the database.
+Number of parsed accesses to the database.

 Hint: DB calls/requests good ratio is 1:10 = efficiency table buffering

-• DB requests/DB Time – The time when a database request is put through to the database interface & when the database interface has delivered the result.
+The time when a database request is put through to the database interface & when the database interface has delivered the result.

 Hint: 40% of response time

-Probs: CPU/memory bottleneck on DB server, expensive SQL statement, missing indexes, small buffer, missing statistics
+Problem: CPU/memory bottleneck on DB server, expensive SQL statement, missing indexes, small buffer, missing statistics

-- Database buffer quality (> 95%), if <, increase database buffer cache size.
+• The value of database buffer quality (> 95%), if <, increase database buffer cache size.

 i) incorrect index access (Solution = create new index or reorganize the index)